 Swissmem is committed to the concepts of competition and entrepreneurial freedom, rooted in a strong sense of social responsibility.
 Drawing on its broad-based knowledge of the sector, Swissmem advocates the best possible economic and political framework and a liberal labour market in its dealings with politicians, government and the public.
 It also supports a constructive social partnership.
 In its capacity as employer representative, the association negotiates the terms of the collective employment agreement for the MEM industries with the social partners.

 Swissmem was created by the merger of the two associations ASM (Association of Swiss Engineering Employers) and VSM (Swiss Association of Machinery Manufacturers) and can look back on a history stretching over 130 years.
-Hans Hess is the President of Swissmem.
+Martin Hirzel is the President of Swissmem.

 Stefan Brupbacher studied law at the University of Zurich, where he also completed a doctorate.
 In addition, he holds an Executive Master’s degree in international and European business law from the University of St. Gallen and a Master's degree in international relations, specializing in international business, from John Hopkins University (SAIS) in Bologna and Washington DC.